wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 2.1.3 =
 * Optimized Squirrly SEO for a faster load
-* Fixed CSS minor bugs
+* Fixed minor bugs in the theme's css files

 = 2.1.2 =
 * Added unique SEO (title and description) for the author, tag and category pages